What Is Medicare Tax and How Much Do You Have To Pay?

 How does the Medicare tax work?

-Your employer is required to collect the tax, and it sends both the employee and employer versions to the IRS through regular electronic deposits.
+Your employer automatically collects Medicare tax for you and sends it to the IRS through regular electronic deposits.

 What is the Medicare tax used for?